-The term ‘cashless’ is probably the most obvious illustration of how words are used to undermine the image of cash and has clearly become the buzzword in payments during the past few years.
+The term ‘cashless’ is probably the most obvious illustration of how words are used to undermine the image of Money in physical form such as banknotes and coins.
+More and has clearly become the buzzword in payments during the past few years.
 Here are some of the headlines published during the past weeks.

 Shops are going cashless when they cease to accept cash.
 Digital payments are cashless.
 And countries are adopting strategies to become cashless.
 Anti-cash campaigners would like us to believe that the adoption of everything digital – commerce, banking, identity and of course payments – is inevitably related to the disappearance of cash.
 Nothing could be further from the truth.
-The Bank For International Settlements showed in its quarterly report dated March 2018, that cash in circulation had grown from 7% of GDP in 2000 to 9% in 2016 in Committee on Payments and Market Infrastructures (CPMI) member countries, with the largest increases being recorded in Hong Kong and Japan (by 9% and 7% of GDP, respectively).
+The Bank For International Settlements showed in its quarterly report dated March 2018, that The value (or number of units) of the banknotes and coins in circulation within an economy.
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot...
+More had grown from 7% of GDP in 2000 to 9% in 2016 in Committee on Payments and Market Infrastructures (CPMI) member countries, with the largest increases being recorded in Hong Kong and Japan (by 9% and 7% of GDP, respectively).

 The term cashless is so misleading that it has led to another neologism: ‘less -cash’.
 Kenneth Rogoff , author of “The Curse of Cash” claimed that his message had been misinterpreted: “I favor a less-cash society, absolutely not a cashless society, because I think there are issues of privacy, having robustness to power outages is very important.”